jamakyework/tau_weekend_project_4/readme.md

 index.html
 =========
-[] Create a front end experience that allows a user to create a task
+[x] Create a front end experience that allows a user to create a task
     [x] Create  public/views/index.html
     [x] Text input and Create Task button
     [x] display/outputDIV
-    [] In output, need to reflect status of task and option to complete task or delete task
+[] In output, need to reflect status of task and option to complete task or delete task (probably will need a drop down in output to allow users to select if task is complete, pending or delete task)

 client.js
 =========